mdmcoin/PyMdmcoin/README.md

-# PyWaves
+# PyMDMCoin
 PyWaves is an object-oriented Python interface to the Waves blockchain platform.

 ## Getting Started

-You can install PyWaves using:
+You can install PyMDMCoin using:

     pip install pywaves